 This master-planned community is the youngest in Canada, built from scratch in the 1980s to service the flourishing coal industry.
 Here we have comfortable modern living in a glorious wilderness setting.

 Exciting, family-friendly annual events, such as the Grizfest Music Festival and the Emperor’s Challenge – the most beautiful and challenging half-marathon anywhere – attract international visitors who appreciate the pleasures to be had in an unspoiled natural environment.

 Walk where the dinosaurs walked on a guided dinosaur tour in Canada’s new Dinosaur Country, where astounding discoveries are made each year including fossils, footprints, bones and the longest accessible trackway in British Columbia.

 This official Tumbler Ridge tourism website has been designed to introduce you to British Columbia’s “unturned stone of adventure” – how to get here, where to stay and what to do.
 No matter when you visit, the warm welcome of Tumbler Ridgers and their desire to share this amazing place with you will, like the spectacular surroundings, leave you with treasured lasting impressions.

 If you are looking for places to go and things to do in Tumbler Ridge, the Visitor Centre (270 Southgate; phone 250.242.3123) should be your first stop.
-The Visitor Centre is open from mid-May to early September.
+The visitor center is open 7 days a week from 10am-3pm.
 During the off-season, visitor information is available at the Community Centre, or by email.